Broward County Library: History

 In 1983, the South Regional Library located on the South Campus of Broward Community College became the first joint-use public-college library in the State of Florida.

 The library system was named "Library of the Year" in 1996 by Library Journal and Gale Research.
 That same year, the Bienes Museum of the Modern Book, then called the Bienes Center for the Literary Arts, opened as Broward County Library's rare book archive.
 By 1998, the Broward County Library was the ninth largest library system in the United States, employing over 700 part-time and full-time employees with at least 200 being professional librarians, as well as engaging over 2,000 volunteers to assist with library operations across the county.
 The system expanded further after a 1999 bond issue succeeded in approving further funding to expand the system to include a total of 37 library branches, alongside acquiring new technology for patron use.

 The second of Broward County Libraries' two flagship libraries, the African American Research Library and Cultural center, opened on October 26, 2002.

 Kelvin Watson was appointed as library-system director in 2017.
 Upon his resignation Allison Grubbs was named director in 2021.

 Book Sanctuary at the Northwest Regional Library.

 January 2018 saw Broward County Libraries host their first chalk art festival, at the time called “Chalk Lit,” at the Main Library.
-In later years the festival’s name was changed to “Art Lit” and the host library and theme for the festival changes every year.
+In later years the festival’s name was changed to “Art Lit” and the host library and theme for the festival change every year.

 In October 2022, the Broward County Library ceased charging late fines to patrons in addition to past fines.

 In November 2023, the Broward County Library opened up Book Sanctuaries all throughout their library branches.
-This allows patrons access to banned books.
+This allows patrons access to books that have been challenged or restricted.